kiukairor/crdp/README.md

 - \<crdp-hostname\>: it is the hostname you will reach out to.
 It should be something like 'crdp.\<domain-name\>'.
 For a local setup, you can simply add an entry in /etc/hosts to make your client resolve 'crdp.\<domain-name\>' to your worker nodes.
 - \<crdp-namespace\>: K8s Namespace that will hold CRDP resources
 - \<ciphertust-hostname\>: Hostname or IP address to your CipherTrust Manager.
 Your pods must be able to resolve to it and/or to reach the corresponding IP address.
+- tls.key/tls.crt: they are the TLS credentials that we will used at the gateway level for incoming connections.
+You can either use existing ones or generate new ones on the fly as described below.

 # Usage
 0. Create the namespace \<crdp-namespace\>.
 ````
-➜  ~  ubectl create ns <crdp-namespace>
+➜  ~  kubectl create ns <crdp-namespace>
 ````

 At the root of this project:

 1. Place tls.key and tls.cert in folder ./gw-api/tls/.
-They will represent the TLS endpoint exposed at the Gateway level.
-    a.
-If you do not have such files, run the following command:
+    - If you do not have such files, run the following command:
 ````
 ➜  kust-crdp git:(main) ✗ ls
 README.md  crdp  crdp-routes  gw-api  kustomization.yaml
-➜  kust-crdp git:(main) ✗
 ➜  kust-crdp git:(main) ✗ openssl req -x509 -newkey rsa:2048 -sha256 -days 365 -nodes -keyout tls.key -out tls.crt -subj "/C=UK/ST=Eng/L=Limoges/O=yourorg/CN=*.\<domain-name\>"
 ➜  kust-crdp git:(main) ✗ mv tls.key tls.cert ./gw-api/tls
 ````